oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_ivdep/README.md

 * **Anti-dependence (Write-After-Read)** - A memory location read must occur before a future iteration writes to the same memory location.
 * **Output-dependence (Write-After-Write)** - A memory location write must occur before a future iteration writes to the same memory location.

-The Intel® oneAPI DPC++ Compiler employs static analysis to scan the program's code to establish the dependence relationships between all memory accesses in a loop.
+The Intel&reg; oneAPI DPC++ Compiler employs static analysis to scan the program's code to establish the dependence relationships between all memory accesses in a loop.
 However, depending on the complexity of the addressing expressions and the loop's stride or upper bound, the compiler may not be able to statically determine precise dependence information.

 In such scenarios, the compiler must conservatively assume some statements to be dependent in order to guarantee the functional correctness of the generated hardware.
 Precise dependence information is crucially important to generate an efficient pipelined datapath.
 Such information reduces the number of assumed dependencies, allowing the hardware schedule to extract as much pipeline parallelism from loops as possible.